Friday the 13th: A New Beginning: Casting

 Friday the 13th: A New Beginning was cast under a fake title, Repetition, and many of the actors in the film were not aware it was a Friday the 13th installment until after they were cast in their roles.
 Among the unaware cast was lead actor John Shepherd, who spent several months volunteering at a state mental hospital to prepare for the role, and that he felt "really disappointed" to discover that Repetition was actually the fifth entry in the Friday the 13th series.
-Actor Dick Wieand stated, "It wasn't until I saw Part V that I realized what a piece of trash it was.
+Actor Dick Wieand stated "It wasn't until I saw Part V that I realized what a piece of trash it was.
 I mean, I knew the series' reputation, but you're always hoping that yours is going to come out better", and director Danny Steinmann stated that he "shot a fucking porno in the woods there.
 You wouldn't believe the nudity they cut out."

 Corey Feldman was only able to make a cameo appearance in the film as a result of his involvement as an actor in The Goonies, which was released the same year as A New Beginning.
 Feldman filmed the inserts of his cameo on a Sunday, as that was his off day of shooting his other film, and the footage was shot in the backyard of his family's home in Los Angeles with a rain machine.

 The film is the only entry in the Friday the 13th film series to feature a hockey mask design with two blue triangles pointing downward, as opposed to the more common variant of three red triangles, with the lower two pointing upward.

 Music

 On January 13, 2012, La-La Land Records released a limited edition 6-CD boxset containing Harry Manfredini's scores from the first six Friday the 13th films.
+Due to the original source tapes being considered missing at the time, the music for this movie, along with Parts 1–4, were instead sourced from the original sound stem.
 It sold out in less than 24 hours.
+In 2018, the soundtrack was reissued alongside Friday the 13th: The Final Chapter as a separate 2-Disc set, using the same 2012 master.

+A remastered "Ultimate Cut" edition is set to be released on September 10, 2024, also by La-La Land Records.